abdusabri/bit-docs/content/docs/cli-add.md

 bit add src/foo/bar.js --tests 'src/foo/bar.spec.js'
 ```

-This will create a component with the id `foo/bar`, with two files: `bar.js` as the main file, and `bar.spec.js` as the test file.
+This will create a component with the id `bar`, with two files: `bar.js` as the main file, and `bar.spec.js` as the test file.

 Now, let's say this is our file structure: